-The founding women of this program believe that women in leadership roles have a desire and obligation to demonstrate leadership behaviors to our peers.
-In addition, we believe women leaders have a responsibility to assist in the development of leadership behaviors in our colleagues.
+The founding women of this program believe that women in leadership roles have a desire and obligation to demonstrate leadership behaviors to their peers.
+In addition, we believe women leaders have a responsibility to assist in the development of leadership behaviors in their colleagues.
 Finally, we believe in creating a culture of courageous leaders; these leaders are the backbone of sustainable organizations.

-Exhibits intellectual curiosity—Demonstrates willingness to learn and grow, asks questions and participates in training and leadership programs, excited about learning new skills and use on the job, volunteers for opportunities that will expand knowledge and skills.
+Exhibits intellectual curiosity, demonstrates willingness to learn and grow, asks questions and participates in training and leadership programs, is excited about learning new skills and using them on the job, volunteers for opportunities that will expand knowledge and skills.

-Leads courageously—Shows a willingness to address brutal facts in a positive way; not afraid to share ideas and make hard decisions that affect their work and success of the organization, offers suggestions to improve organization’s business processes, willing to step up when there is a crisis.
+Leads courageously—Shows a willingness to address brutal facts in a positive way; not afraid to share ideas and make hard decisions that affect her work and the success of the organization; offers suggestions to improve organization’s business processes; willing to step up when there is a crisis.

 Communicates information—Willingly shares information with others and makes sure communication is positive and effective, takes the responsibility to inform others and effectively shares knowledge and data, seeks information from others.

 Possesses an attitude of servant leadership—Achieves consistent performance in customer satisfaction—internal and external, listens to the customer and responds to needs, shares customer information with others who need information, maintains an attitude of high quality service and actively promotes customer-focused values.

 Influences others—Shares passion for school and work with others, helps others understand the goals of the organization, is well-informed on current issues related to work and shares knowledge with others, is a role model for the practice of organizational values.